SFJAZZ.org | Indigenous Legacy of Jazz

 The history of jazz – an art form that has been saddled with the problematic descriptor “America’s Classical Music” for decades – is widely known as the story of cultural collisions, discrimination, oppression, slavery, creativity, resourcefulness, and liberation.

-It would be a mistake to believe that the work of Mali Obomsawin, performing in the Joe Henderson Lab on 11/7 is intended to “bridge musical worlds” or create an unprecedented new fusion from disparate musical traditions.
+It would be a mistake to believe that the work of artists of Indigenous background who are writing and performing within the loose category of jazz and related musical forms, including singer and songwriter Martha Redbone, who performs at SFJAZZ in observance of Indigious Peoples Day (10/12), is intended to “bridge musical worlds” or create an unprecedented new fusion from disparate musical traditions.
 Rather, they are part of a continuum, expanding and building upon a history that their forebears helped pioneer and that extends back more than a millennium to the music’s origins.
 Let’s take a closer look at several notable artists who helped write the Indigenous history of jazz, beginning with the Swing Era vocalist Mildred Bailey.

 Born and raised on the Coeur d’Alene reservation in Idaho, Bailey was widely known as both “Mrs. Swing” and “The Queen of Swing,” and was among the first jazz artists of Indigenous heritage to enjoy widespread popularity, initially finding regional fame on the West Coast in the mid 1920s.
 Inspired by pioneering singers Ethel Waters and Bessie Smith and a veteran of work with Bing Crosby and the Dorsey Brothers, Bailey gained national exposure in the early 30s through her association with Paul Whiteman’s orchestra, with whom she recorded her signature song “Rockin’ Chair,” as well as with the “King of Swing,” clarinetist Benny Goodman, and Bailey’s then-husband, the vibraphonist and bandleader Red Norvo.